-When you finish your schooling, you may request a refund of your deposit.
+When you finish your educational career at Sul Ross, you may request a refund of your deposit.
 This request may be submitted in writing at the time of checkout or after the checkout process is completed.
-Any damage, cleaning charges for incurred or money owed to the university, may be deducted before the balance is refunded.
+Any damage, cleaning charges incurred, or money owed to the university, may be deducted before the balance is refunded.
 If a deposit goes unclaimed or unused for one year, the deposit will be forfeited.